796176/Rubus/README.md

 # Rubus
-Rubus means an application layer protocol, a client reference implementation, and a server reference implementation.
+Rubus is an application layer protocol, a client reference implementation, and a server reference implementation.
 These parts constitute a video streaming service.
 The end user can configure the server side and the client side and use the service by themself.
 As a different scenario, the user can set up only the server side and provide